oldschoolgg/obdocs/minions.md

 You can now challenge the Hallowed Sepulchre and unlock the Dark Graceful outfit, the Dark Squirrel recolor, and the Ring of Endurance, as well as the other [unqiue and useful items](https://oldschool.runescape.wiki/w/Hallowed_Sepulchre) provided by this minigame!
 You can get started by using the `+sepulchre` command, with a base agility level of 52 being required.
 The rewards increase the higher level floor you can reach, as will the number of hallowed marks you will obtain.

-Items from the sepulchre shop can speed up your performance, as well as the Strange Old Lockpick and the Ring of Endurance, both of which are obtainable from the speulchre itself and provide respective boosts of 1% and 4%.
+Items from the sepulchre shop can speed up your performance, as well as the Strange Old Lockpick and the Ring of Endurance, both of which are obtainable from the sepulchre itself and provide respective boosts of 1% and 4%.

 | **Floor** | **Agility level required** |
 | - | :-: |